NeogitOrg/neogit/README.md

 }
 ```

 Right now, only the status buffer supports custom mappings.
-The other popups will follow shortly.

 List of status commands: